 Maryland Criminal Lawyer

 From the moment you enter the criminal justice system, whether through arrest or summons, things can be pretty scary.
 As a criminal defendant, it is quite normal to feel like no one in the system is on your side, or that everyone is out to get you.
-But it doesn’t have to be that way if you have a Maryland criminal defense lawyer working on your behalf.
+But it doesn’t have to be that way if you have a Maryland criminal lawyer working on your behalf.
 Your attorney is your advocate – seeking the best possible result in your case and fighting in your corner when no one else is.

 Maryland criminal courts can be quite intimidating, particularly when you are accused of a crime.
 Even if you already have a criminal record, facing new charges really does not get any easier.
 From the police to the prosecutor, everyone seems to judge you long before you have your day in court.
 As a result, it can feel like fair treatment is unattainable.
 Fortunately, you are guaranteed certain rights by the U.S. Constitution and the Constitution of Maryland.
-These due process rights are there to ensure you are treated justly, and your Maryland criminal attorney is there to help ensure these rights are protected.
+These due process rights are there to ensure you are treated justly, and your Maryland criminal lawyer is there to help make sure these rights are protected.

 Crimes and Penalties In Maryland

 The number of criminal statutes in the state of Maryland is truly overwhelming.
 You could be accused of violating any one of them and face serious penalties if convicted.
 In general, all of these criminal laws are separated into two classifications: misdemeanors and felonies.
 At the most basic level, the difference between these two classifications is the potential sentence you face if convicted: a misdemeanor carries less than one year in jail and a felony carries more than one year in prison.